ShuwenZheng888/IB3K5-Group-Assessment/README.md

 The code then draw the scatter plot of the whole data, and draw the specific scatter plot for these 3 cities.

 ## Jupyter Notebook

+1. `Data_Cleaning.ipynb`

+This Jupyter Notebook code contains all the Python code used for data cleaning and output result in one file which is easier to read and compare.

-`Combination_Final.ipynb`
+2. `Combination_Final.ipynb`

 This Jupyter Notebook code contains all the Python code and output result in one file which is easier to read and compare.

-`Data_Cleaning.ipynb`

-This Jupyter Notebook code contains all the Python code used for data cleaning and output result in one file which is easier to read and compare.

 ## Zip File
 `Coefficient_Data.zip`